 Where I stayed

-We then switched to Jetwing Lake in Dambulla, which is only 15 minutes away from Sigiriya.
+We switched to Jetwing Lake in Dambulla, which is only 15 minutes away from Sigiriya.
 The hotel was so unique.
 It’s a brand-new build, only 9 months old and the concept is super cool.
 It’s all about modern minimalism mixed with woodey furniture and a little grit.
 The lobby was fully open-air concept as well as the hallways.
 When I say open air, there are no walls.
 You walk up to a platform and there is the lobby desk.
 I absolutely loved our room.
 I love simple and chic.
 The shower was open concept, you just walk in and turn on the water.
 I loved that there was a separate tub that you could take a bubble bath in.
 I didn’t use it, but I should have.
 The towels were plush and soft.
 The hair dryer came in handy when I needed to wash my hair that evening from all the sweat build up.
 The bar was stocked with soda and snacks and the room comes with 2 complementary bottles of water.